-"Local employees who have experienced mental ill-health take on average 124 days to return to work.
-The longer people are away from work, the greater their risk of social isolation and the increased likelihood of the onset of mental health issues, which can further delay recovery," she said.
+"Local employees who have experienced mental ill-health take on average 107 days to return to work, which is lower than the state average of 120.
+The longer people are away from work, the greater their risk of social isolation and the increased likelihood of the onset of mental health issues, which can delay recovery." she said.